nsdiv/spacegorillas/README.md

 (The MIT License)

-Copyright (c) 2013 NetEase, Inc. and other contributors
+Copyright (c) 2013 Ninad Divadkar and other contributors

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the